Wednesday, August 15, 2012

 In my PhD work, I had spent quite some time building an experiment on a 5' x 10' table optical table, which was filled with all sorts of laser sources and optics, resembling a Borg city.
 Each step in the process often required a step backwards.
 After completing the construction of the experiment, it still didn't work.
 I then figured out the reason, tore the experiment apart and rebuilt the whole thing on another optical table with another laser.
 Luckily, it ended up working.
 Only then could I start taking the data that was the topic of my thesis.

 Principle 4.
 Don't give up.
 When something doesn't work, don't shy away from the problem.
 Work twice as hard.
 This will serve you well in all aspects of your lives.
 When I was a new faculty member, aware of the importance of getting grants, I would write two new proposals for every one that did not get funded.
-After two years, I built a healthy portfolio of projects.
+After my first two years, I built a healthy portfolio of projects.

 Many people do not recognize the creativity behind science.
 Creativity is part of choosing a scientific problem to study, helps in problem solving, and leads to interesting new science.